PowerShell/PowerShell/docs/dev-process/coding-guidelines.md

 * Avoid unnecessary memory allocation in a loop.
   Move the memory allocation outside the loop if possible.

+* Avoid gratuitous exceptions as much as possible.
+  Exception handling can be expensive due to cache misses and page faults when accessing the handling code and data.
+  Finding and designing away exception-heavy code can result in a decent performance win.
+  For example, you should stay away from things like using exceptions for control flow.

 * Use `dict.TryGetValue` instead of `dict.Contains` and `dict[<key>]` when retrieving value from a `Dictionary`.
   In this way you can avoid hashing the key twice.